athanase/les-hauts-bois/doc/html.md

 There are some misconceptions about Modernizr and polyfills.
 It's important to understand that Modernizr just handles feature checking, not polyfilling itself.
-The only thing Modernizr does regarding polyfills is that the team maintains [a huge list of cross Browser polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills).
+The only thing Modernizr does regarding polyfills is that the team Maintains [a huge list of cross Browser polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills).